collectd/collectd.github.io/documentation/manpages/collectd.conf.md

 ## Plugin `write_influxdb_udp`

-The write\_influxdb\_udp plugin sends data to a instance of InfluxDB using the "Line Protocol".
+The write\_influxdb\_udp plugin sends data to instances of InfluxDB using the "Line Protocol".
 Each plugin is sent as a measurement with a time precision of miliseconds while plugin instance, type and type instance are sent as tags.

     <Plugin "write_influxdb_udp">
+      Server "influxdb.fqdn"
-      Server "influxdb.internal.tld"
+      Server "influxdb2.fqdn"
+      TimePrecision "ms"
       StoreRates "yes"
+      WriteMetadata "no"
     </Plugin>

 - **<Server** _Host_ \[_Port_\]**>**

-    The **Server** statement sets the server to send datagrams to.
+    The **Server** statement sets a server to send datagrams to.
+This statement can appear multiple times, once for each unique destination to send to.

     The argument _Host_ may be a hostname, an IPv4 address or an IPv6 address.
 The optional second argument specifies a port number or a service name.
 If not given, the default, **8089**, is used.
+The arguments _Host_ and _Port_ should be enclosed in "quotes".

+- **TimePrecision** _ms_|_us_|_ns_

+    The **TimePrecision** option sets the precision of the timestamps sent to InfluxDB.
+It must match the precision set in InfluxDB line protocol configuration.

+    The defaut value is _ms_.
+Note that InfluxDB default may differ.

 - **TimeToLive** _1-255_